stanford-rc/www.sherlock.stanford.edu/src/docs/overview/orders/process.md

 ### Required information

-To place an order, we'll of the following bits of information:
+To place an order, we'll need the following information:

   * The SUNet ID of the PI making the purchase request
   * A PTA[^PTA] number to charge the hardware (capital) portion of the purchase